Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral Imaging: Introduction

 The application of machine learning (ML) algorithms to spectroscopy data has emerged as a promising approach to aid disease management in sugarcane (Table \ref{tab_lit}).
 A wide range of algorithms has been employed in this field, including XGBoost (XGB), Random Forest (RF), Decision Trees (DT), K-Nearest Neighbors (KNN), Support Vector Machines (SVM), Linear Discriminant Analysis (LDA), and Neural Networks (NN) \citep{RN20, RN15, RN479, RN18, RN19, RN20, RN225, RN224}.
 Despite the diversity in approaches, only a handful of studies have systematically compared ML performance \citet{RN20, RN225, RN224}.
 Among the algorithms, RF is the most common and consistently achieves high classification accuracy \citet{RN20, RN225, RN224}.
 Similarly, SVM has demonstrated strong performance, achieving promising results \citet{RN20, RN224}.
 However, despite the variety of methods applied, the limited exploration of each method is insufficient to draw robust conclusions about the relative effectiveness of these algorithms.
 This highlights the need for continued comprehensive comparisons across multiple datasets and conditions to better understand their relative effectiveness in sugarcane disease management.
 Additionally, few studies have accounted for the impact of different sugarcane varieties on model performance, warranting further exploration given the increased variation introduced by classifying several varieties \citet{RN15, RN96, RN224}.

-The aim of this research is therefore to investigate the efficacy of various machine learning algorithms in classifying asymptomatic RSD across several sugarcane varieties using freely available satellite data, including identifying which vegetation indices are important for the diagnosis of RSD if at all.
-To date, this study represents the first effort to classify an asymptomatic disease in sugarcane through satellite-based spectroscopy \citep{Waters}.
-It is also the first instance of classifying RSD with machine learning and spectroscopy \citep{Waters}.
+The primary objective of this research is to evaluate the effectiveness of various machine learning algorithms in classifying asymptomatic RSD in multiple varieties of sugarcane with freely available multispectral satellite data.
+Additionally, the study seeks to identify which vegetation indices are most important for diagnosing RSD.
+To the best of our knowledge, this study represents the first effort to classify an asymptomatic disease in sugarcane with satellite-based spectroscopy and is the first instance of diagnosing RSD with machine learning and spectroscopy \citep{Waters}.